Tarekbouamer/Tarekbouamer.github.io/_posts/2025-05-09-gaussian_splatting.md

 **📡 Ray Space Transformation:**

-Rather than immediately projecting into 2D, the system introduces an intermediate **Ray Space**, as proposed in the [*EWA Volume Splatting*](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.20.7368&rep=rep1&type=pdf) paper.
+Rather than immediately projecting into 2D, the system introduces an intermediate **Ray Space**, as proposed in the [_EWA Volume Splatting_](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.20.7368&rep=rep1&type=pdf) paper.
 In this coordinate system, rays are aligned parallel to an axis, making it easier to analytically integrate over the splat without sampling along the ray (unlike NeRF).

-To transform into Ray Space, we apply the Jacobian $J_i$ of the projection function at $\mu_{\text{camera}, i}$:
+To transform into Ray Space, we apply the Jacobian \\(J_i\\) of the projection function at \\(\mu_{\text{camera}, i}\\):

 $$
 \Sigma_{\text{ray}, i} = J_i \Sigma_{\text{camera}, i} J_i^T = J_i R \Sigma_i R^T J_i^T
 $$

 This transformation warps the Gaussian to match how it appears along a ray-aligned coordinate system while preserving symmetry.

-Zwicker's paper shows that if we skip the third row and column of the covariance matrix, we obtain a $2 \times 2$ covariance matrix suitable for 2D splatting.
-This simplification effectively slices the ellipsoid along the viewing direction, producing a 2D elliptical footprint in Ray Space that preserves the key anisotropic properties of the original $3 \times 3$ covariance—just as if we had started from planar points with known normals.
+Zwicker's paper shows that if we skip the third row and column of the covariance matrix, we obtain a \\(2 \times 2\\) covariance matrix suitable for 2D splatting.
+This simplification effectively slices the ellipsoid along the viewing direction, producing a 2D elliptical footprint in Ray Space that preserves the key anisotropic properties of the original \\(3 \times 3\\) covariance—just as if we had started from planar points with known normals.

-However, transforming and optimizing these Gaussians requires care, have physical meaning.
+However, transforming and optimizing these Gaussians requires care, as covariance matrices must have physical meaning.
 Covariance matrices must remain **positive semi-definite (PSD)** to be valid, meaning all eigenvalues must be non-negative.
-Directly optimizing $\Sigma_i$ using gradient descent can easily violate this constraint, especially when updates push the matrix toward singular or indefinite configurations.
+Directly optimizing \\(\Sigma_i\\) using gradient descent can easily violate this constraint, especially when updates push the matrix toward singular or indefinite configurations.

 To preserve PSD structure during training, the authors reparameterize each 3D covariance matrix as an ellipsoid: